ChatImproVR/The-Book/src/understanding_the_plugin_template.md

 New rust developers will be primarily familiar with developing code in `main.rs`, however plugins are a bit different.
 Plugins are libraries, so we write code starting from `lib.rs` instead.

-Before we get into the code itself, there is one thing need to change.
+Before we get into the code itself, there is one thing we need to change.
 This information can be found in the `README.md` file, but we will go over it here as well.

 ### Update Cargo.toml file
 Because this code is a template, the code is not fully setup for development.
 Inside the `Cargo.toml` file, you will find the following code: